 Symptoms of an Ear Infection

 The primary symptoms of an ear infection include acute ear pain and hearing loss.
-You will have the sensation that your hearing is muffled and you may experience referred pain to your throat or fluid in the middle ear.
+You will have the sensation that your hearing is muffled or you're experiencing hearing loss and you may experience referred pain in your throat or fluid in the middle ear.

 When you’re experiencing an ear infection, you may not necessarily see a change in color in or outside your ears.